 Within two months of Theresa’s murder over 20 DNA profiles were taken an analyzed from those closest to her and in her circle, none of those profiles is a match.

 Testing later confirmed Theresa’s own car was used to transport her body and that the inside of vehicle has been wiped clean of prints.

 The unscrewing of garage light was an intentional act meant to prevent anyone on the street or passing by from being able to potentially identify someone else driving Theresa’s car.

 Whoever is responsible knew Theresa lived alone and that they had enough time to transport her body and return to home without the possibility of anyone else coming home.

 For 15 years the case of Theresa Elizabeth Insana has haunted Investigators who have worked countless leads and kept the case open.

 Recently Phenotyping and Autosomal DNA testing were done using the unknown male DNA to generate new leads and renew public interest in Theresa’s case.

-Phenotyping generates a of portrait of what someone potentially looks like and Autosomal generates a genealogical profile that can then be uploaded into databases to find potential relatives.
-Visit This Link For every unsolved murder there is a victim with no justice, family and friends without answers, and a suspect among us.
-Below is the Phenotyping Snapshot for Suspect Unknown: The Theresa Elizabeth Insana case.
+Phenotyping generates a of portrait of what someone potentially looks like and Autosomal generates a genealogical profile that can then be uploaded into databases to find potential relatives. over here For every unsolved murder there is a victim with no justice, family and friends without answers, and a suspect among us.
+Below is the Phenotyping Snapshot for chloroquine phosphate tablets ip 500 mg in hindi Suspect Unknown: The Theresa Elizabeth Insana case.
 If you have any information please contact Dean O’Kelley directly: firstname.lastname@example.org, or call the Las Vegas Metro Police at 702–828–8973.

 Yolanda McClary is a retired Senior Crime Analyst from LVMPD and an Investigative Journalist who was one of the stars of the hit TNT series Cold Justice for 3 seasons and where she helped solve cold cases across the country.